cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-sy-block-cipher.md

 - 64-bit blocks and 56-bit keys
   - 64 bits of plain text generate 64-bit of ciphertext.
   - Small key space makes exhaustive search attack feasible since late 90s

-- DES uses a long series of exclusive OR (XOR) operations to generate the ciphertext.
+- DES uses a long series of `exclusive OR (XOR) operations` to generate the ciphertext.
 - This process is repeated 16 times for each encryption/decryption operation.
 - Each repetition is commonly referred to as a round of encryption, explaining the statement that DES performs 16 rounds of encryption.

 DES uses a 56-bit key to drive the encryption and decryption process.
 - However, you may read in some literature that DES uses a 64-bit key.
-This is not an inconsistency矛盾, logical explanation:
+This is not an inconsistency 矛盾, logical explanation:
 - The DES specification calls for a 64-bit key.
   - only 56 bits actually contain keying information.
   - remaining 8 bits contain parity information to ensure that the other 56 bits are accurate.